 Given the nuances and ambiguity that surround the term ‘sustainability’ we believe transparency of business practice is paramount to empower the consumer with the knowledge to make well-grounded decisions.

 We have gone to all necessary lengths to separate and reduce our waste streams.
-Examples of this are the use of shredded paper from our office in the packaging of our out going parcels, and the recycling of all of our waste wood to make fuel pellets.
+Examples of this are the use of shredded office paper in the packaging of our out going parcels, and the recycling of all of our waste wood to make fuel pellets.
 Our waste and recycling is handled by SWM Recycling who strive for a ‘zero waste to landfill’ policy.

-Of course, conducting construction and restoration work inevitably produces waste, which we have a responsibility to deal with conscientiously, particularly in the processes of removing incorrectly applied synthetic materials.
+Of course, conducting construction and restoration work inevitably produces waste.
+We have a responsibility to deal with this conscientiously – particularly in the processes of removing incorrectly applied synthetic materials.
 Interestingly, many of the products that we use to replace these often inappropriate materials will, at the end of their life, break down naturally or lend themselves to another purpose.

 Energy and resource consumption is one of the greatest challenges facing businesses in the pursuit of sustainability.

-Here at our rural North Devon site we are able to harness available resources by drawing water from our borehole for use in the manufacture of our lime putty, and reuse clean waste water from our site back into this process.
+At our rural Devon site we are able to harness available resources by drawing water from our borehole.
+This is used in the manufacture of our lime putty, and we reuse clean waste water from our site back into this process.